 Your Service Fabric application can accept requests and respond to clients using various communication protocols.
 Service Fabric provides a couple of inbuilt communication stacks that you can use, such as the default stack built on RPC proxy, WCF, REST (WebAPI) and HTTP (ASP.net).
 However, rolling out your own communication stack is quite simple, for which you just need to implement the following in your Microservice:

-1. Implement ICommunicationListener and handle how your communication channel will open, close and abort.
+and handle how your communication channel will open, close and abort. - Override the method

 Once the service is ready, we need to enable the communication on the clients of this Microservice.
 The clients of this Microservice would first need to resolve the endpoint address of the partition or an instance of the service and then send requests to it.
 This process involves the following.

-1. Use ServicePartitionResolver to resolve the address of the replica to which the client wants to connect to.
-The overrides of the constructor of this class allow the client to connect to multiple clusters.
+to resolve the address of the replica to which the client wants to connect to.
+The overrides of the constructor of this class allow the client to connect to multiple clusters. - Retrieve the

 OR

-1. Implement ICommunicationClientFactory to generate a ICommunicationClient client object that can communicate with your service.
+client object that can communicate with your service. - Implement

 The majority of applications doesn’t need to have fine-grained control over interaction with the application.
 So, we will use the second option to build a simple application that communicates with the clients using AMQP, which is a custom communication protocol.